wix/media-platform-js-sdk/README.md

 [![NPM version][npm-image]][npm-url]
 [![Downloads][downloads-image]][npm-url]

-[Wix Media Platform](https://gcp.wixmp.com/) is a collection of services for storing, serving, uploading, and managing media files and any files in general
+[Wix Media Platform][wixmp-url] is a collection of services for storing, serving, uploading, and managing media files and any files in general

 # JavaScript SDK